Parental benefits

 Extended benefits

 If you choose extended benefits, you can get parental benefits for up to 61 weeks.
-You will get 33% of what you earned before getting EI, up to $401 a week.
+You will get 33% of what you earned before getting EI, up to a maximum amount.
+The maximum amount you can get changes each year.

 You can share them any way you like, as long as no one takes more than 61 weeks.
 For example, the parents could divide the time in equal parts or one parent could take more.